Poonam Bajwa

-Poonam Bajwa is an Indian actress and model who appears in Tamil, Malayalam, Telugu and Kannada films.
-She made her acting debut in 2005 with the Telugu film Modati Cinema, after that she was featured in more Telugu film, such as Boss (2006).
-Her debut Tamil movie was Seval (2008).
+Poonam Bajwa is an Indian actress who appears in Tamil, Malayalam, and Telugu films.
+She made her acting debut in 2005 with the Telugu film Modati Cinema, followed by another Telugu film Boss (2006).
+Her debut Kannada- and Tamil- language movies were Thangigagi (2006) and Seval (2008), respectively.

 Early life and education

 A Punjabi by birth, she was born in Bombay to Amarjit Singh Bajwa, a Naval Officer and Jayalakshmi Bajwa.
 She has a younger sister, Deepika Bajwa.
 She was crowned Miss Pune in 2005, after which she started modeling part-time while studying.
 When she went to Hyderabad for a ramp show, the director of Modati Cinema spotted her and asked her if she was interested in films.
 She had finished her 12th then and had a five-month gap before college and hence agreed to star in his film, despite excelling in academics.
 She pursued a degree in English Literature from Symbiosis International University, Pune.